United Community Banks (UCB)

 10. Return on Equity

-Over the last five years, United Community Banks has averaged an ROE of 9.4%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for United Community Banks.
+Over the last five years, United Community Banks has averaged an ROE of 9.3%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

 United Community Banks Return on Equity

-11. Key Takeaways from United Community Banks’s Q3 Results
+11. Key Takeaways from United Community Banks’s Q4 Results

-We enjoyed seeing United Community Banks beat analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its net interest income was in line.
-Overall, this print had some key positives.
-The stock traded up 8.4% to $32.75 immediately after reporting.
+It was good to see United Community Banks narrowly top analysts’ revenue expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS was in line.
+Overall, this quarter could have been better.
+The stock traded down 3.4% to $31.37 immediately following the results.

 12. Is Now The Time To Buy United Community Banks?

-United Community Banks isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-And while the company’s net interest income growth was solid over the last five years, the downside is its estimated sales for the next 12 months are weak.
+United Community Banks isn’t a terrible business, but it isn’t one of our picks.
+For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its net interest income growth was solid over the last five years, the downside is its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, its estimated sales for the next 12 months are weak.

-United Community Banks’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+United Community Banks’s P/B ratio based on the next 12 months is 1x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.